it-at-m/opensource.muenchen.de/impress.md

 Please send your objection informally to the above address.

-You also have the right to data portability.
+In addition, you have the right to data portability.
 You also have the right to complain to a supervisory authority about the processing.
-You can find a list of the relevant authorities at https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html.
+You can find a list of the relevant authorities at: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html.

 ### Hosting